MD Course Descriptions | NYU Grossman Long Island School of Medicine | NYU Langone Health

 This four-week course introduces students to the gastrointestinal system.
 Topics covered include congenital multi-organ motility disorder, Crohn’s disease, acute biliary pancreatitis, gastroesophageal reflux disease, colon cancer, gastrointestinal complications in immunocompromised patients, abnormal results on liver-related tests, jaundice, and chronic liver disease.

 Daily morning sessions integrate concepts from disciplines including infectious disease, pharmacology, genetics, and embryology.
-Morphology of Medicine laboratory sessions, which focus on anatomy, histology, and pathology, take place on Monday and Thursday mornings.
+Morphology of Medicine laboratory sessions, which focus on anatomy, histology, and pathology.

 Endocrine–Reproductive System